stfc/PSyclone/doc/user_guide/psyir.rst

 Symbol Tables can be nested (i.e. a node with an attached symbol table can be an ancestor or descendent of a node with an attached symbol table).
-If the same symbol name is used in a hierachy of symbol tables then the symbol within the symbol table attached to the closest ancestor node is in scope.
+If the same symbol name is used in a hierarchy of symbol tables then the symbol within the symbol table attached to the closest ancestor node is in scope.
 By default, symbol tables are aware of other symbol tables and will return information about relevant symbols